Episodes

 1

-On the HAT Podcast Eric Pfeiffer and C.J.
-Miller have the news from Denver including Ag Secretary Rollins announcing changes to the economic assistance program and we have Indiana farmer reaction to her remarks at Commodity Classic.
-HAT Chief Meteorologist Ryan Martin's forecast includes mild temperatures, clouds and precipitation, and the Monday ag markets continued liquidating in what some call a market free fall.
-Andy Eubank has settlements and analyst John Zanker provides market commentary.
+On the HAT Podcast C.J.
+Miller has the news including some positive reaction to new U.S. tariffs, including how China may respond, and the connection of International Harvester to Ft.
+Wayne, Indiana.
+HAT Chief Meteorologist Ryan Martin calls for lingering moisture in the south but mainly just cloud cover in the north today, but any dry conditions will not last.
+The Thursday soybean futures followed many other markets in a sharp selloff after the reciprocal tariff announcement a day earlier.
+Andy Eubank has the settlements and market commentary with Karl Setzer.
 It's all part of the #HATPodcast, made possible by First Farmers Bank & Trust - proudly serving local farms, families, and agribusiness for 140 years.
 Visit them online at FFBT.com to learn more.

 1